scwissel/garagepi/README.md

 * Plug the Raspberry Pi into Ethernet and power.
 * Optionally plug into a monitor/TV and keyboard.
 You can proceed headless, but need an ethernet cable attached.
 * Raspbian will automatically boot up and resize the filesystem to fill the SD card and is ready to SSH into.

+####General Troubleshooting
+To check system logs, you can type ```dmesg``` to dump kernel and driver log messages when looking into issues.
+This can help with checking on the USB WiFi interface.

 ####Get Online
 Remote Access to Raspberry Pi (ssh)